Contact Us

 Approach to Therapy

-I use a developmental, play-based & child-led approach to facilitate improved regulation and promote development of social skills, motor skills, communication, and higher level cognitive skills such as problem solving, creativity, imagination & reasoning.
-I do this by joining the child in their interests in order to lay the groundwork for a safe, respectful & supportive relationship.
-Simultaneously, I am recognizing the child's individual differences (i.e. sensory sensitivities, motor skill challenges, increased anxiety) and tailoring the experience to support them.
-Once a therapeutic relationship is established, I harness it to provide systematic challenges that facilitate the child's development.
+Jenny's developmental, play-based, and relationship-focused approach is what sets Just for Kidz Therapy apart from other local practices.
+Jenny uses gentle guidance and purposefully selected play-based activities to facilitate improved regulation, social skills, motor skills, communication, and higher level cognitive skills such as problem solving, creativity, imagination & reasoning.
+She does this by joining the child in their interests in order to lay the groundwork for a safe, respectful & supportive relationship.
+Simultaneously, she identifies the child's individual differences (i.e. sensory sensitivities, motor skill challenges, increased anxiety) and tailors the experience to support them.
+Once a therapeutic relationship is established, she harnesses it to provide systematic challenges that facilitate the child's development.
 This is done by pushing the child just outside of their comfort zone without it becoming so frustrating that the child becomes agitated or feels defeated.
 In the OT world, this is referred to as providing the "just right" challenge.

 • ENCOURAGING one's strengths; not only focusing on their challenges